Best USB-C Screen Protector for Google Pixel 8 Pro

 Best Screen Protectors for Pixel 8 Pro: Detailed Reviews

-Whitestone Dome Glass Screen Protector Kit View on Amazon View on B&H
+Whitestone Dome Glass View on Amazon

-| Material | Tempered Glass (UV Cured) |
+| Material | UV-Cured Tempered Glass |

 |---|---|

-| Fingerprint Compatible | Yes (Best in class) |
+| Compatibility | Ultrasonic Fingerprint Compatible |

-- Complicated installation process requiring 15-20 minutes.
+- Complicated, high-stakes installation process

-- Higher price point than standard adhesive protectors.
+- Significantly higher price point than competitors

-amFilm OneTouch Tempered Glass View on Amazon View on B&H
+amFilm OneTouch Glass View on Amazon

 | Material | Tempered Glass |